Banned sex workers find sympathy from AIDS meeting organizers

 Activists, and some conference officials, say that runs counter to a goal of achieving an end to the epidemic that affects more than 34 million people worldwide.
 On Sunday, a group of sex-worker activists carrying red umbrellas and noise-making vuvuzelas crashed the AIDS gathering's kick-off news conference.

-Other events planned for the week include a protest in front of the White House on Tuesday and daily live video link-ups with the Sex Worker Freedom Festival -- an alternative satellite event taking place in Kolkata in response to the exclusion from Washington of foreign sex workers.
+Other events planned for the week include a protest in front of the White House on Tuesday and daily live video link-ups with the Sex Worker Freedom Festival -- an alternative satellite event taking place in Kolkata, India, in response to the exclusion from Washington of foreign sex workers.

 Along with drug users and men who have sex with men, sex workers make up three of the most critically affected, yet often isolated populations affected by HIV/AIDS.